 CytRx Corporation ("CytRx") is a biopharmaceutical research and development company specializing in oncology and rare diseases.
-The Company's focus has been on the discovery, research and clinical development of novel anti-cancer drug candidates that employ novel linker technologies to enhance the accumulation and release of cytotoxic anti-cancer agents at the tumor.
+The Company's focus has been on the discovery, research and clinical development of novel anticancer drug candidates that employ novel linker technologies to enhance the accumulation and release of cytotoxic anti-cancer agents at the tumor.
 During 2017, CytRx's discovery laboratory, located in Freiburg, Germany, synthesized and tested over 75 rationally designed drug conjugates with highly potent payloads, culminating in the creation of two distinct classes of compounds.
 Four lead candidates (LADR-7 through LADR-10) were selected based on in vitro and animal preclinical studies, stability, and manufacturing feasibility.
 In 2018, additional animal efficacy and toxicology testing of these lead candidates was conducted.
 In addition, a novel albumin companion diagnostic, ACDxTM, was developed to identify patients with cancer who are most likely to benefit from treatment with these drug candidates.

 On June 1, 2018, CytRx launched Centurion BioPharma Corporation ("Centurion"), a private subsidiary, and transferred all of its assets, liabilities and personnel associated with the laboratory operations in Freiburg, Germany.
 In connection with said transfer, the Company and Centurion entered into a Management Services Agreement whereby the Company agreed to render advisory, consulting, financial and administrative services to Centurion, for which Centurion shall reimburse the Company for the cost of such services plus a 5% service charge.
-The Management Services Agreement may be terminated by either party at any time.
-Centurion is focused on the development of personalized medicine for solid tumor treatment.
+The Management of personalized medicine for solid tumor treatment.
 On December 21, 2018, CytRx announced that Centurion had concluded the pre-clinical phase of development for its four LADRTM drug candidates, and for its albumin companion diagnostic (ACDxTM).
 As a result of completing this work, operations taking place at the pre-clinical laboratory in Freiburg, Germany would no longer be needed and, accordingly, the lab was closed at the end of January 2019.